frankstepanski/node-express-course/week3/readme.md

 HTTP status codes are a standard way of communicating the status of a request.

-When executed, each operation will return a [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), indicating whether the invocation has bee successful or not.
+When executed, each operation will return a [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), indicating whether the invocation has been successful or not.
 Successful invocation is indicated by an HTTP 2xx status code, while operations that are not executed correctly indicate this with erroneous status code — 4xx if the error is at the client side, or 5xx when the server fails to process a valid request.